-Anchor Bolt Chair An assembly secured to both the tank and the foundation to prevent a tank from overturning when subjected to a seismic or wind load.
+Anchor Bolt Chair - An assembly secured to both the tank and the foundation to prevent a tank from overturning when subjected to a seismic or wind load.
 The anchor bolt chair transfers the overturning or uplift forces from the tank shell to the anchor bolt and into the foundation.

-Contractor See manufacturer.
-Dead Load The estimated weight of all permanent construction and fittings.
-Earthquake Load The estimated forces applied to the tank as a result of an anticipated seismic event, as defined in FM Global Property Loss Prevention Data Sheet 1-2.
-Earthquake Zone Geographic areas based on the severity and frequency of an anticipated seismic event.
-FM Approved Tank Design The specific combination of design parameters, material specifications, geometries, components and notes as shown in the design documents that were reviewed as part of the Approval process.
-Freeboard The distance from the inlet of the overflow or weir box to the top of the tank shell.
-Gravity Tank A water tank which is typically installed on a tower or elevated such that the stored water has an elevation considerably higher than that of the sprinkler system it supplies so as to provide the water at the needed pressure.
-Interior Insulation Insulation provided to prevent heat loss from the tank.
+Contractor - See manufacturer.

+Dead Load - The estimated weight of all permanent construction and fittings.

+Earthquake Load - The estimated forces applied to the tank as a result of an anticipated seismic event.

+Earthquake Zone - Geographic areas based on the severity and frequency of an anticipated seismic event.

+Certified Tank Design - The specific combination of design parameters, material specifications, geometries, components and notes as shown in the design documents that were reviewed as part of the certification process.

+Freeboard - The distance from the inlet of the overflow or weir box to the top of the tank shell.

+Gravity Tank - A water tank which is typically installed on a tower or elevated such that the stored water has an elevation considerably higher than that of the sprinkler system it supplies so as to provide the water at the needed pressure.

+Interior Insulation - Insulation provided to prevent heat loss from the tank.
 It is installed between a tank liner and the interior surface of the tank shell plates.

-Liner A one piece flexible membrane that serves to prevent water from leaking from a bolted tank.
+Liner - A one-piece flexible membrane that serves to prevent water from leaking from a bolted tank.
 The use of flexible liners reduces or eliminates the need for placing a waterproof sealant where mating steel surfaces meet (such as at bolt holes and where adjacent shell plates overlap).

-Live Load The estimated weight of all temporary construction or attachments to the tank, including snow.
-Manufacturer The entity that obtains Approval recognition and listing.
-The manufacturer may subcontract various aspects of their Approval but shall be responsible for the design, fabrication and where applicable the installation or erection of the FM Approved tank design(s).
+Live Load - The estimated weight of all temporary construction or attachments to the tank, including snow.

+Manufacturer - The entity that obtains certification recognition and listing.
+The manufacturer may subcontract various aspects of their certification but shall be responsible for the design, fabrication and where applicable the installation or erection of the certified tank design(s).
 The manufacturer may also be referred to in this standard as the contractor or tank fabricator.

-Net Capacity The volume of water, in gallons (cubic meters) available for fire protection.
+Net Capacity - The volume of water, in gallons (cubic meters) available for fire protection.
 For purposes of this standard, it shall be computed as the volume of water located between the inlet of the overflow and the bottom of the anti-vortex plate.

-Nominal Capacity The net capacity rounded off to the standard or published capacity.
-Suction Tank A water tank that is typically flat bottomed and has a water level at approximately the same elevation as the sprinkler system it supplies and slightly above that of the fire pump.
+Nominal Capacity - The net capacity rounded off to the standard or published capacity.

+Suction Tank - A water tank that is typically flat bottomed and has a water level at approximately the same elevation as the sprinkler system it supplies and slightly above that of the fire pump.
 Water is supplied to the sprinkler system at the necessary volume and pressure using a fire pump.

-Tank Fabricator See manufacturer.
-Wind Load The estimated forces applied to the tank resulting from a specified wind speed.
+Tank Fabricator - See manufacturer.

+Wind Load - The estimated forces applied to the tank resulting from a specified wind speed.